wkwooten/VistaKine-Rewrite/documentation/VISUALIZATION_GUIDE.md

 ### Layout with `InteractiveExercise.svelte`

+- `InteractiveExercise.svelte` uses a CSS Flexbox column layout for its main structure:
+  1.  **Dialog Area**: Renders the content from `dialogAreaSnippet`.
+Typically hidden in fullscreen.
+  2.  **Visualization Area**: Contains `VisContainer` (which renders the `SceneComponent`) and the `HudComponent` layered on top.
+  3.  **Controls Area**: Renders the content from `controlsAreaSnippet`.
+Typically hidden in fullscreen.
-- `InteractiveExercise.svelte` uses CSS Grid to manage the layering of the HUD over the visualization (`VisContainer`).
+- The layering of the `HudComponent` over the `VisContainer` is managed by CSS Grid within the visualization area.
-- The `.hud-layer` within `InteractiveExercise.svelte` is styled with `pointer-events: none;`.
+- The `.hud-layer` within `InteractiveExercise.svelte` (which wraps the `HudComponent`) is styled with `pointer-events: none;`.
 The `HudComponent` (or specific interactive elements within it) should ensure `pointer-events: auto;` is set on its interactive parts so they can be used, while allowing non-interactive parts of the HUD area to pass pointer events to the 3D scene below.
-- The `HudComponent` is responsible for the layout of its internal elements (buttons, control panels via slot).
+- The `HudComponent` is responsible for the layout of its internal elements (buttons, and the content from the `controlsSnippet` it receives).
 - `VisContainer` handles the aspect ratio and basic styling of the 3D canvas area.

 ### CSS Variables